- 28 May 2023

 You can click the arrow to collapse and expand the side pane.
 Use Search to find any value in the side panel.

-The Side pane shows profile information about the Device or the User (depending on the asset type).
-This information presents the Profile ID for the device or user to help you understand what the asset is that you are looking at.
+The Side pane shows profile information about the Asset (depending on the asset type).
+This information presents the Profile ID for the asset to help you understand details about the asset you are looking at.
+Each asset shows relevant fields.
+Data from the following fields is displayed by default for devices and users.
+If there are no values in these fields, they are not displayed.

 Device Information

-For each device the following information is displayed (when available).
+For each device, the following default information is displayed (when available).

-- The prefered Operating System of the device (Windows, Linux, iOS etc.)
+• The preferred Operating System of the device (Windows, Linux, iOS etc.)

 User Information

-For each user the following information is displayed (when available):
+For each user, the following default information is displayed (when available):

 Asset Fields

-- Click Preferred Fields display only preferred fields - Preferred fields are displayed with the default Axonius icon next to them.
+• Click Preferred Fields to display only preferred fields.
+Preferred fields are displayed with the default Axonius icon next to them.

-Tags - Click Tags to view information about tags on the asset
+• Click Tags to view information about tags on the asset.

 Tags